-Stole My Line is a film podcast unlike any other: yes, your hosts Grant and Drew talk about movies, but they do so with smoke in their eyes, cicadas in the background, and rain on the horizon.
-Join in as they discuss new releases and debate the greatest films of all time in their "weekly watch" series!
+Stole My Line is a film podcast unlike any other; yes, your hosts Grant and Drew talk about movies, but they do so with smoke in their eyes, cicadas in the background, and rain on the horizon.
+Join in as they review new releases and discuss the greatest films ever made.

 |---|---|---|---|---|---|